ProjetsPL/treehouse-theme/collections/_posts/us/can-peace-lily-flower-replace-air-purifier-find-out.md

 ### Wrong fertilizer

 One of the reasons for the lack of blooming might be wrong fertilizer.
 When choosing a particular organic, pay attention to its consistency and concentration.
-Good fertilizer for peace lily is liquid and it should be applied once per two weeks, along with watering.
+A good fertilizer mixture for peace lily is liquid, and it should be applied once per two weeks, along with watering.

 {% fig %}